senkenn/sqlsurge/README.md

 - [ ] Add support for [SQLx](https://github.com/launchbadge/sqlx) in Rust
 - [ ] Extend support to custom raw SQL queries, not just Prisma and SQLx
+- [ ] Auto install sqls if not found